 Currently, Arianti is one of the disabled athletes who have joined the national practice program for Asian Para Games 2018.
 The program has been going on since January. humas-red.uns/Ysp/Dty

-UNS - The Bengawan UV Team from the Faculty of Engineering (FT) of Universitas Sebelas Maret (UNS)...
+UNS - Students from the Faculty of Engineering (FT) at Universitas Sebelas Maret (UNS) Surakarta,...